melatech-io/interview-mobile/InterviewMobile/README.md

     - [-] Add the option to edit the consents' agreements

 ---
-Most of the components and functionalities are already implemented, it is up to you to refactor and adjust the code to meet up the requirements
+Most of the components and functionalities are already implemented, it is up to you to refactor and adjust the code to meet up the requirements.
 With the current implementation, a reload of the app is needed on first launch in order to see the data.
 This doesn't need to be fixed

 ## Resources